nowlenaustin/DnD-Character-Creator/README.md

 Or click this link for a direct download of the .zip file:
 > https://github.com/itext/itext7/releases/download/7.0.1/itext7-7.0.1.zip

-Once iText 7 is unzipped got back to Eclipse and follow these steps:
+Once iText 7 is unzipped go back to Eclipse and follow these steps:
 > right click on the DnD-Character-Creator project > hover over "Build Path" > click "Add  External Archives" > navigate to the folder created when unzipping iText 7 > select everything > click "Open"

 You can now run the DndCharacterCreator.java file to create your character or work on the project.